 Carrie Rexroat is a highly sought after performer, recording artist, adjudicator, and educator.
-She currently performs as 2nd Horn in Symphony Tacoma, but held previous positions as 4th Horn in the Dearborn Symphony Orchestra (2012/13), as 2nd/4th Horn in the Sarajevska Filharmonija in Sarajevo, Bosnia & Herzegovina (2015/16), and as 2nd Horn in the South Dakota Symphony Orchestra (2016-2018).
+She currently performs as 2nd Horn in Symphony Tacoma, and previously held positions as 4th Horn in the Dearborn Symphony Orchestra (2012/13), as 2nd/4th Horn in the Sarajevska Filharmonija in Sarajevo, Bosnia & Herzegovina (2015/16), and as 2nd Horn in the South Dakota Symphony Orchestra (2016-2018).
 Though currently residing in Seattle, WA Rexroat has lived and worked in Southeast Michigan & Los Angeles, and has performed with Seattle Symphony, Pacific Northwest Ballet, Honolulu Symphony, Toledo Symphony Orchestra, 5th Avenue Theater, Spokane Symphony, Yakima Symphony Orchestra, Olympia Symphony Orchestra, Santa Barbara Choral Society, Hollywood Chamber Orchestra, Battle Creek Symphony, San Bernadino Symphony, & The Auburn Symphony.
 As a recording artist, Ms. Rexroat can be heard on albums such as Artifacts (Equilibrium Records), Points of Departure (Equilibrium Records), Placebo: A New Musical (Solid Sound Studios), as well as various Video Game, Motion Picture, TV and Commercial scores recorded in Los Angeles & Seattle.

 Rexroat has also been successful in multiple solo and chamber music competitions.
 In 2009, she received the Andrew J. Lum & David R. Julliet Young Artist Scholarship upon winning the Ann Arbor Concert Band Concerto Competition, and in 2014, she and the other members of Gold Coast Brass won the Burke & Bagley Prize for best performance of Early Morning on the Waterfront.
 Most notably, she and the other members of The Cardinal Winds were Semi Finalists at the 2015 Fischoff Chamber Music Competition, Finalists at the 2015 Coleman Chamber Music Competition, and won Grand Prize at the 2015 Plowman Chamber Music Competition.